Two points I always include in my Marketing and Social Media presentations are:

 I think you’re getting the idea.
 Just think of every channel you can use to stretch the message you are sending.
 These channels, or media, need to make sense.
 If potential clients, future hires, referral sources, media or current clients are there, that’s where you should be posting.

 You’ve already begun to tackle this part by devising the tactics I suggested above.
-What makes them coordinated is that it is important to come up with a schedule that is timed, timely and flows in order to stretch your message across a time frame you decide would be advantageous to your clients and your firm.
+What makes them coordinated is that it is important to come up with a schedule that is timed, timely, and flows in order to stretch your message across a time frame you decide would be advantageous to your clients and your firm.

 Points to remember:

 - Don’t send everything at once.
 There is a halo effect when it comes to any form of ongoing communication.
 This means that you don’t have to communicate all day every day in order to be remembered.
-In any form of marketing, whether email, networking, being interviewed, TV, radio, outdoor, video, podcast, mobile messaging, etc., if you are consistent in your schedule, and you take a day or a week off now and then, people will remember and think you are still sending messages even when you’re not.
+In any form of marketing, whether email, networking, being interviewed, TV, radio, outdoor, video, podcast, mobile messaging, etc., if you are consistent with your schedule, and you take a day or a week off now and then, people will remember and think you are still sending messages even when you’re not.

 - Write your coordinated plan in advance.
 This might sound daunting and tedious, but you will be very happy you did this as it gives you and others direction and motivation to accomplish what you are trying to do.